Exploring the impact of the U.S. Data Center Boom: An Interactive Dashboard

 Media audit of related key themes & topics

-My initial research looking into key themes and topics discussed by the media has revealed the following as the most frequently covered aspects of data centers and energy in the US:
+My research on key themes and topics discussed by the media has revealed the following as the most frequently covered aspects of data centers and energy in the US:

 Artificial Intelligence (AI) literacy — programs, definitions, and fields of application